What to Eat on Rest Days to Best Support Muscle Growth

 - Let go of the guilt.
 Sometimes rest day comes with a little guilt.
 The client feels bad because they didn’t exercise.
 Reinforce that rest days are part of a healthy workout program.
 In fact, if they have an intense exercise plan, they may benefit from a full recovery week.

-If you want to learn more about how diet impacts fitness, the ISSA offers a Sports Nutrition Certification.
+If you want to learn more about how diet impacts fitness, the ISSA offers a Nutritionist Certification.
 In this course, you will learn how the body uses food and which food sources support a healthy lifestyle.
 It also teaches you how to create a diet that assists with losing fat and gaining muscle.